furjac/FG_Activator11/README.md

 1. Activate any windows in one click
 2. Activate any version of office in one click
+3. Change any windows edition to other like home to pro edition
-3. What else u need bro
+4. What else u need bro
-4. thanks for using my tool
+5. thanks for using my tool

 # Donations